-No measures are provided.
 Under the general framework, foreigners under temporary protection can be transferred to another Member State with their consent (Article 117b of Act on granting protection to foreigners within the territory of the Republic of Poland).
 A person under temporary protection who leaves the Polish territory loses their visa (Article 117b.4 of Act on granting protection to foreigners within the territory of the Republic of Poland).

-In case of Ukrainian nationals, Article 11(2) of the Act on assistance to Ukrainian nationals provides that a Ukrainian national who leaves Poland for a period of over a month loses the right to stay in Poland.
+In case of Ukrainian nationals and other categories of persons to whom the Act on Assistance to Ukrainian nationals applies, Article 11(2) of the Act on assistance to Ukrainian nationals provides that a Ukrainian national or other person, who leaves Poland for a period of 30 days loses the right to stay in Poland, except if posted (explained in Section 6.0).